peter28data/data-modeling/README.md

 - Connect a One-To-Many Relationship to the Foreign Keys

-1. Identify Fact from Business Activity KPI
+1. Identify Facts from Business Activity Key Performance Indicators
-2. Determine Dimensions such as Attributes and Decriptions
+2. Determine Dimensions from Attributes and Descriptions
-3. Create Marts for End Users

-### The "Fact Table"
+### The "Fact Table" Holds the Keys
 Customer ID's are Key points of data and Dimensions, such as Location, provide entry points for grouping Customer Sentiment Analysis by Region.

 ### Result:
-To join the Location data, a "Star Schema" provides efficiency to one "Fact Table" by identifying which part of the Data Tables are Keys, and which part of the Data Tables are complementary to to tell a story.
+Identifying parts of the Data Tables as Keys and complementary data as Dimensions result in operational efficiency when searching for Business Insights.

 ---